nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/poki-setup.md

 ## Using `psql` to create the PoemsByKids database

 ### `PATH` variable
 `psql` is a command line utility that was installed with PostgreSQL.
-Unfortunately, your `PATH` environment variable may not include the directory that contains `psql`. `PATH` is just a variable accessible in your terminal that is a list of directories where executable program files can be found.
+Unfortunately, your `PATH` environment variable may not include the directory that contains `psql`. `PATH` is a variable accessible in your terminal that is a list of directories where executable program files can be found.
 If you want to run a command, like `ls` or `mv`, your terminal needs to be able to find a program called `ls` or `mv` in one of the directories included in the `PATH` variable.

 You can find out what directory a command's executable file is in with the `which` command.
 For example:
 ``` bash